TimKotowski/pg_elector/README.md

 | Full process freeze < LeaseDuration | Yes |
 | Full process freeze > LeaseDuration | Yes, **if** term is enforced at the resource layer |

-Without term enforcement, pg_elector provides a strong single-leader guarantee that covers all realistic operating conditions.
-With term enforcement, the guarantee is absolute